-- This lesson introduces two new instructional practices: Chaining and Say a New Word.
-Introduce them with a song, and explicitly model and support students as they familiarize themselves with the practices. - In Opening A, students continue the familiar instructional practice Feel the Beats, which no longer serves as a Work Time activity but now as an Opening, or warmup.
+- In Opening A, students continue the familiar instructional practice Feel the Beats.
 This practice continues to build familiarity with identifying, segmenting, and blending syllables in words (RF.K.2b).
-It also provides familiar words for a new practice introduced in Opening B, Say a New Word.
-In this new practice, students manipulate individual phonemes (sounds) in a spoken word to produce a new word (RF.K.2e).
-This supports the decoding that begins with the Chaining practice.

-- Work Time A introduces a new instructional practice: Chaining.
-It signals an important shift toward more complex graphophonemic (sound-to-letter) connections in kindergarten.
+It also provides familiar words for Opening B, Say a New Word.
+In this practice, students manipulate individual phonemes (sounds) in a spoken word to produce a new word (RF.K.2e).
+This supports the decoding that takes place in the Work Time A Chaining practice. - In Work Time A, students continue the important shift toward more complex graphophonemic (letter-sound) connections in kindergarten that began with the introduction of the Chaining instructional practice in Cycle 13.
 Students begin by identifying each phoneme they hear in a CVC word (RF.K.2d) and connect each of those sounds to the letter (grapheme) that matches it (RF.K.3a).
 Once they have encoded the word in this way, they then decode it by making each individual sound and blending them to pronounce the word.
 The relationship between encoding and decoding is reciprocal; one supports and strengthens the other.
 Once the first word is built and decoded in this way, students are then guided to replace one letter/sound with a new one (RF.K.2e) and decode that new word.
 In the earliest Chaining lessons, this begins with initial sounds and eventually moves to final and then medial vowel sounds. - Phonemic awareness (the ability to hear and manipulate sounds in a spoken word) is crucial in learning to decode and encode words.
 All three of the instructional practices in this lesson (Feel the Beats, Say a New Word, and Chaining) have students developing phonemic awareness.

-■ During Modules 1 and 2, students learned letter identification (names, shapes, and sounds of the letters) and phonological awareness (including rhyme, alliteration, syllables, and onset and rime).
+During Modules 1 and 2, students learned letter identification (names, shapes, and sounds of the letters) and phonological awareness (including rhyme, alliteration, syllables, and onset and rime).
 In this lesson, they apply this knowledge together with their growing phonemic awareness (isolating, identifying, and segmenting sounds begun in Module 3) to begin to encode and decode CVC words.
-In this lesson, students encode and decode words with "a" (/a/).
+In this Chaining lesson, students encode and decode CVC words with "i" (/i/) and "a" (/a/).

 - The knowledge that every syllable contains one vowel sound is a crucial part of the Grade 1 Foundational Skills standards.
 To lay the groundwork for that in kindergarten, consider drawing students' attention to the vowel sounds in the words they work with during Work Time.
 In addition, draw students' attention to the number of syllables in the words they are working with.
-The words used in this lesson are all one-syllable words, and they all have one vowel sound (/a/). - In the Closing, students debrief a specific new learning skill from the lesson and reflect on why it may be important to becoming proficient readers and writers.
+The words used in this lesson are all one-syllable words, and they all have one vowel sound. - In the Closing, students debrief a specific new learning skill from the lesson and reflect on why it may be important to becoming proficient readers and writers.
 Throughout the module, guide students toward more specific responses (example: "If you tap out each sound in a word with your fingers, it can help you figure out what sounds are in the word so you know what letter to look for").
-Consider asking students to name how habits of character (examples: persevering, listening to a partner) may contribute to becoming proficient readers and writers.
+Consider asking students to name how habits of character (example: persevering, listening to a partner) may contribute to becoming proficient readers and writers.